CambridgeEngineering/PartIA-Computing-Michaelmas/README.md

 It is recommended that you use these notebooks via the above link.

+## Getting started

+Each notebook covers a topic, with a number of exercises for completion at the end of each notebook.
+Start with the notebook [Part IA Michaelmas Term computing](00 Part IA Michaelmas Term computing.ipynb).
+Model solutions to the exercises are available - contact [Garth N. Wells](<gnw20@cam.ac.uk>] to request the solutions.

+Cambridge students/staff: When prompted to sign in to the Azure notebook service, use your University of Cambridge email address, e.g. `crsid@cam.ac.uk`.

+Others: Create an account on https://notebooks.azure.com to use the notebooks interactively.

 ## Accompanying exercises

 For each notebook there are a set of exercises in the directory